Androphilia and gynephilia: Gender identity and expression

 Psychiatrist Anil Aggrawal explains why the terms are useful in a glossary: Androphilia – The romantic and/or sexual attraction to adult males.
-The term, along with gynephilia, is needed to overcome immense difficulties in characterizing the sexual orientation of transmen and transwomen.
+The term, along with gynephilia, is needed to overcome immense difficulties in characterizing the sexual orientation of trans men and trans women.
 For instance, it is difficult to decide whether a transman erotically attracted to males is a heterosexual female or a homosexual male; or a transwoman erotically attracted to females is a heterosexual male or a lesbian female.
 Any attempt to classify them may not only cause confusion but arouse offense among the affected subjects.
 In such cases, while defining sexual attraction, it is best to focus on the object of their attraction rather than on the sex or gender of the subject.

 Sexologist Milton Diamond, who prefers the term gynecophilia, writes, "The terms heterosexual, homosexual, and bisexual are better used as adjectives, not nouns, and are better applied to behaviors, not people."
 Diamond has encouraged using the terms androphilic, gynecophilic, and ambiphilic to describe the sexual-erotic partners one prefers (andro = male, gyneco = female, ambi = both, philic = to love).
 Such terms eliminate the need to specify the subject and focus instead on the desired partner.
 This usage is particularly advantageous when discussing the partners of transsexual or intersexed individuals.
 These newer terms also do not carry the social weight of the former ones."

 Psychologist Rachel Ann Heath writes, "The terms homosexual and heterosexual are awkward, especially when the former is used with, or instead of, gay and lesbian.
 Alternatively, I use gynephilic and androphilic to refer to sexual preference for women and men, respectively.
 Gynephilic and androphilic derive from the Greek meaning love of a woman and love of a man respectively.
 So a gynephilic man is a man who likes women, that is, a heterosexual man, whereas an androphilic man is a man who likes men, that is, a gay man.
 For completeness, a lesbian is a gynephilic woman, a woman who likes other women.
 Gynephilic transsexed woman refers to a woman of transsexual background whose sexual preference is for women.
 Unless homosexual and heterosexual are more readily understood terms in a given context, this more precise terminology will be used throughout the book.
 Since homosexual, gay, and lesbian are often associated with bigotry and exclusion in many societies, the emphasis on sexual affiliation is both appropriate and socially just."
 Author Helen Boyd agrees, writing, "It would be much more accurate to define sexual orientation as either 'androphilic' (loving men) and 'gynephilic' (loving women) instead."
 Sociomedical scientist Rebecca Jordan-Young challenges researchers like Simon LeVay, J. Michael Bailey, and Martin Lalumiere, who she says "have completely failed to appreciate the implications of alternative ways of framing sexual orientation."